GIFT (Generations in Faith Together)

 - Confirmation Preparation for 9th to 12th Graders

-To read more about our programs and for a complete calendar of all the meeting times and events, view the Faith Formation Registration Information packet which includes the link for registration.
+To read more about our programs and for a complete calendar of all the meeting times and events, view the Faith Formation Handbook.
+For more information or registration information, please contact Sabrina Harper.

 Each year, we act in accordance with national mandates implemented in the Charter for the Protection of Children and Young People for fingerprinting and/or background checks of all catechists and volunteers who have regular contact with young people.
 Also, all catechists and volunteers are required to complete an online course called, “Protecting God’s Children” before they begin their ministry and is renewed every three years.